teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 left in place; an internal traversal, symlink or collision with candidate source fails closed.
 An update therefore no longer turns a valid restart posture into a missing ledger.

+MB778 applies that durable boundary to `playful-v3` on development `#test`.
+The exact four grants, enabled lifecycle and `on` policy survive a clean restart.
+Six commands and one scheduler job are restored, while typed configuration leaves `quiet_magic` disabled.
+Existing ledger packages remain byte-for-byte equivalent and production remains untouched.

 `.plugins overviewv3` is a separate read-only view: it reconciles validated local packages with loaded v3 instances and prints only lifecycle, readiness and aggregate policy counts.
 Its output is capped at 64 package rows and never